shahenazmonia/ws-github-api/README.md

 What other data might you want your application to show and what API calls would you need to make?

-Does the structure of your code (after challenge 1.0) allow for you to easily accommodate these changes?
+Do the structure of your code (after challenge 1.0) allow for you to easily accommodate these changes?

 What problems can you foresee?